 However, as Bournemouth are a relatively new side to play in the Premier League, the most common betting odds over the last 12 months have been odds on Bournemouth to stay up and Bournemouth relegation odds.

 A.F.C Bournemouth are an English football team who currently play in the Premier League.
-Based in Bournemouth, Dorset, on the South Coast of England, their first ever season in the top flight of English football came in the 2015/2016 campaign, and they have spent two consecutive seasons in England’s top tier.
+Based in Bournemouth, Dorset, on the South Coast of England, their first ever season in the top flight of English football came in the 2015/2016 campaign, and they have been part of England’s top tier ever since.